 ‘But I think more choice and more options is always going to be beneficial, and we have to get in there and use these things,’ she states.
 ‘I’ve been on development groups and the like, and we can all sit around as experts and ponder how this is going to pan out and where it’s going to be of most use, but sometimes you just need to use it – obviously in controlled way – to really understand where people are going to go with it.’

-This article has been produced with support from Martindale Pharma, which has not influenced the content in any way.
+This article has been produced with support from Martindale Pharma (now an Ethypharm Group Company), which has not influenced the content in any way.